novaprova/novaprova/doc/manual/installing.rst

     # Choose a distro
     distro=xUbuntu_12.04

-    # This is the base URL for the Novaprova repo
+    # This is the base URL for the NovaProva repo
     repo=http://download.opensuse.org/repositories/home:/gnb:/novaprova/$distro

     # Download and install the repository GPG key